dee-pka/dee-pka/README.md

 - 📫 How to reach me **deepkanair8@gmail.com**
 ---

-**<b>📌 Daily Fact:</b>** April 2nd is the day in 1962 that the first official Panda crossing is opened outside Waterloo station, London.
+**<b>📌 Daily Fact:</b>** April 3rd is the day in 1860 that the first successful United States Pony Express run from Saint Joseph, Missouri to Sacramento, California begins.

 ---